abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

-# Final Project - Make a census racial map
+# Make a census racial map

 The objective for this project is make code able to do a census racial map for any city in Brazil,